 The authority of Pizza Pizza GP will be limited in certain respects under the Limited Partnership Agreement.
-Pizza Pizza GP is prohibited from dissolving the Partnership or selling, exchanging or otherwise disposing of all or substantially all of the assets of the Partnership (otherwise than in conjunction with an internal reorganization) without the prior approval of the partners given by a resolution of the board of directors of Pizza Pizza GP that is consented to by each of the general partners and the Trust (a "Partnership Special Resolution").
+Pizza Pizza GP is prohibited from dissolving the Partnership or selling, exchanging or otherwise disposing of all or substantially all of the assets of the Partnership (otherwise than in conjunction with an internal reorganization) without the prior approval of the partners given by a resolution of the board of directors of Pizza Pizza GP that is consented to by PPL and the Company.(a "Partnership Special Resolution").